Strengthening statelessness data: International Recommendations on Statelessness Statistics (IROSS)

 Improving data is not an end in itself – but it is a critical step towards ensuring that no one remains invisible, and that permanent solutions to statelessness can be achieved.

-11 March 2026
+Read more11 March 2026

 Human Rights Council side event highlights solutions to childhood statelessness

 On 2 March 2026, the Global Alliance to End Statelessness and partners convened a side event during the 61st session of the UN Human Rights Council titled “Every Child’s Right to a Nationality and Identity: Preventing Childhood Statelessness.”
+The event brought together governments, UN agencies, regional organizations, civil society and stateless-led groups to exchange experiences and highlight practical solutions to ensure that no child is born without a nationality.

 Read more11 February 2026